wp-plugins/press-permit-core/readme.txt

 == Changelog ==

+= 2.1.56-dev =
+* Fix : Add New button was missing from top of Permissions Groups screen
+* Change : Relative URL in wp_http_referer argument may prevent redirect failure on some servers following permission group creation

 = 2.1.55 - 17 Mar 2015 =
 * Fixed : Permission Groups management screen failed with fatal error / white screen on WP 3.9.x and previous (since 2.1.52)
 * Change : Editing exceptions also allow deletion if constant PP_EDIT_EXCEPTIONS_ALLOW_DELETION is defined